Dieselråttor & sjömansmöss

-Dieselråttor & sjömansmöss ("Diesel Rats & Sailor Mice") was the Sveriges Television's Christmas calendar in 2002.
+Dieselråttor & sjömansmöss ("Diesel Rats & Sailor Mice") is the Sveriges Television's Christmas calendar in 2002.

 Plot

 Two children and a group of rats are the main characters.
 The rats live on board a ship, and have shrunk the children.

 Music

 Music from the series appeared on the 2004 compilation album Musik från STIM 2004 : ett urval av svenska kompositörer.

 Video

 The series was released to VHS and DVD in 2003.